fac-17/My-Body-Back-Project/MBBP Research Transgender People.md

 ---

+:space_invader: to :sweet_potato: "it sounds like you're trying to promote things as all 100% trans friendly just to get people interested while not actually being able to guarantee it"

+I've just been re-reading the feedback from these discussions, and I don't agree with this point at all.
+Our goal is to create an app that helps sexual assault survivors to go for cervical screening, as it has been found that they, as a group, are less likely to, whilst also being more at risk.
+This is an important problem that needs addressing.
+We've also considered the fact that a lot of materials regarding cervical screening only use the term "women," and this needs to change.
+This is why I'm asking for help regarding the best phrasing.
+It's not some kind of marketing ploy; the app hasn't even been made, and I didn't name it.
+And, for the record, I would never make false claims about a medical professional being LGBTQ-friendly if I didn't know that they were.

+---

 :heart_eyes_cat: Personally I have no problems with the words "women" or female" but to echo another comment, the whole "feminine hygiene/products" is really annoying.
 Using "chest" instead of "breast" I'm not sure is going to be understood by cis women who have related to their chests as breasts their whole lives.
 By that I mean literally--some women will not get that chest = breast because they locate their chest as only the sternum and space above the breasts.
 I think being clear about what you mean should probably override making people happy with words.

 "Have you given birth/been pregnant" is better than questions about "being a mother."
 "Do you ovulate?"
 Might be better than talking about fertility and fertility levels--though maybe that's just a personal preference--I feel like ovulating is part of my cycle which is a natural part of my body and since I don't want kids ever it's really presumptions to talk about my "fertility" as if that's what I'm (of course) going to do with my body.
 I keep very good track of my cycle to understand myself and my body better and it really has nothing to do with reproducing.